 Christmas looks a lot different in Japan than it does in the U.S.— and you’ll find the biggest difference right at the center of the dinner table.
 Where American families carve their turkey, Japanese families proudly showcase a giant bucket of Kentucky Fried Chicken.
-In fact, 3.6 million families in Japan order Kentucky Christmas specials.
+In fact, 3.6 million families order Kentucky Christmas specials from international franchises in Japan.
 Lines stretch around blocks in Tokyo, and across the country, Colonel Sanders clones greet guests of the international franchises with a smile and a Santa suit.

 The tradition began as part of a brilliant marketing campaign in 1974.
 In a country that’s only 1% Christian, there were virtually no Christmas traditions.
 KFC was happy to step in.
 “It filled a void,” says Joonas Rokka, associate professor of marketing at Emlyon Business School.
 “There was no tradition of Christmas in Japan, and so KFC came in and said, this is what you should do on Christmas.”
 Japan listened.
 After the U.S. and China, Japan is now KFC’s third largest market.
 Within the relatively small country, you’ll find over 1,181 KFC locations.